maneprajakta/maneprajakta/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 🔭 I’m currently working on will be sharing once done .
-- 🌱 I’m currently learning OpenCv and Deep Learning concpets and implementations.
-- 👯 I’m looking to collaborate on OpenCv projects .
 - 💬 Ask me about Learning path for Machine Learning and Data Analyst.
 - 📫 How to reach me: mail at prajakta916mane1@gmail.com